Primaelq/Mapping-Robot/README.md

 - A robot powered by an arduino board, it will be able to avoid obstacles and send informations to the app for         further processing.
 - The robot script that will drive all the sensors and motors.

-Every ressources that we've made a open source, you might use them without any conditions.
+Every ressources that we've made are open source, you might use them without any conditions.